Section 5. Expansion of Sales Systems in Japan and Development of Markets in Other Countries

 In June 1966, the Australian government implemented a domestic production measures that reduced local content requirements for small volume manufacturers.
 Toyota introduced the Corona under a 60 percent domestic production plan based on these measures and made up the portion in excess of the quota through exports from Australia of completely built vehicles.
 The Crown was added to the approach in 1967, and the Corolla was added in 1968.
 Australia's adopting such an active domestic production policy while having a flexible approach to exporting completely built vehicles allowed Toyota to supplant Volkswagen as the top imported brand in 1967.
 This was a first for Toyota in a major market outside Japan.

-In Asia, Toyota began complete-knockdown exports to Toyota Motor Thailand Co., Ltd. (TMT) in 1963.
-At that time, Thailand was one of the leading markets in Southeast Asia, and TMT was established in 1962 by joint investment by Toyota Motor Co., Ltd. and Toyota Motor Sales, Co., Ltd.3 Complete-knockdown exports to Delta Motor Corporation in the Philippines also began in 1963.
+In Asia at that time, Thailand was a leading market, and Toyota Motor Thailand Co., Ltd. (TMT) was established in 1962 by joint investment by Toyota Motor Co., Ltd. and Toyota Motor Sales, Co., Ltd.3 Toyota began complete-knockdown exports to TMT in 1963.
+Complete-knockdown exports to Delta Motor Corporation in the Philippines also began in 1963.

 In addition to Mexico, complete-knockdown exports to Latin American countries were steadily started, including Venezuela in 1962, Uruguay in 1963, and Peru, Costa Rica, and Trinidad and Tobago in the late 1960s.4